shawsa/SOLID_example/README.md

 Demonstrating SOLID principles in an ODE solver code.
 This repository serves as an exercise in refactoring a numerical code using the SOLID principles.

-Demonstrating SOLID principles in an ODE solver code.
-This repository serves as an exercise in refactoring a numerical code using the SOLID principles.

 # Instructions:

 - Watch the [video by ArjanCodes](https://www.youtube.com/watch?v=pTB30aXS77U&t=1006s)